 Families are expected to notify us regarding children’s food and environmental allergies.
 Families of children with diagnosed allergies are required to provide us a letter detailing the child’s symptoms, reactions, treatments and care.
 A list of the children’s allergies will be posted in the main area and kitchen.
 We are trained to familiarize ourselves and consult the list to avoid the potential of exposing children to substances to which they have known allergies.

 Hand washing is one of the best tools in controlling the spread of infections.
-Be sure that all of the children perform good hand washing, which will greatly reduce the amount of sickness in your facility.
+We ensure that all of the children perform good hand washing, which will greatly reduce the amount of sick- ness in your facility.
 The technique: Use soap and warm running water.
-Rub your hands vigorously as you wash them.
+Rub your hands vigorously for 20 seconds when soaped.
 Wash all surfaces, including the backs of hands, wrists, between fingers, and under fingernails.
 Rinse your hands well.
 Dry your hands with a paper towel.
 Turn off the water, using a paper towel, instead of bare hands.

-Be sure that the children’s hands are washed after they use the toilet and before they eat or drink.
-Wash the children’s hands for them if they are too young to do it for themselves.
-Teach children that good hand washing controls the spread of germs.
+Our staff ensures that the children’s hands are washed after they use the toilet and before they eat or drink.
+We wash the children’s hands for them if they are too young to do it for themselves.
+We also teach children that good hand washing controls the spread of germs.

 Sandals and flip-flops are not appropriate for center play and make it difficult for your child to participate in some activities.